MP Estate Planning UK

 a photo of an elegant Victorian-style house in a quiet, residential neighborhood, with a large, well-manicured lawn and mature trees in the background.
 The house has a distinctive architectural style with intricate details, such as a turret, bay windows, and a wrap-around porch.
 The sky is a soft, pastel blue, and the lighting is warm and golden, creating a sense of tranquility and timelessness.
 In the foreground, a stylized illustration of a calculator and a magnifying glass, symbolizing the process of calculating and understanding inheritance tax on the property, is prominently displayed, blending seamlessly with the scene.

-Effective inheritance tax planning can help minimize the tax burden on your estate, ensuring more of your wealth is passed on to your loved ones.
-This might involve strategies such as gifting assets during your lifetime or setting up trusts.
+Effective inheritance tax planning can significantly reduce the tax burden on your estate, ensuring more of your wealth is passed on to your loved ones rather than to HMRC.
+This might involve strategies such as gifting assets during your lifetime, placing your property into a trust, or restructuring how you hold your assets.
+It’s worth noting that transferring your main residence into a trust normally does not trigger a capital gains tax charge, because principal private residence relief applies at the point of transfer.

-By understanding how inheritance tax works and applying the right strategies, you can protect your estate and provide for your family’s future.
+By understanding how inheritance tax works and taking action early, you can protect your estate and provide for your family’s future.
+As Mike Pugh often says, “Plan, don’t panic.”

 Strategies to Minimise Inheritance Tax

-Minimising inheritance tax requires a thoughtful approach to estate planning.
+Minimising inheritance tax requires a thoughtful, proactive approach to estate planning.
+The key is to start early — the longer your planning has been in place, the stronger your position.
 By employing the right strategies, you can ensure that your estate is passed on to your loved ones with minimal tax liability.

 Making Use of Gifts

 One effective way to reduce the value of your estate is by gifting assets to your beneficiaries during your lifetime.
-The UK allows for certain gifts to be made without incurring inheritance tax, such as:
+UK law provides several annual exemptions that allow you to make gifts without incurring IHT, including:

-• Small gifts up to £250 per person per year
+• Small gifts of up to £250 per recipient per year (but you cannot combine this with the £3,000 allowance for the same person)

-• Regular gifts out of income that do not affect your standard of living
+• Regular gifts made from surplus income that do not affect your standard of living — these are exempt under the “normal expenditure out of income” rule, but must be properly documented

 Setting Up Trusts